KDanos/PetPals/README.md

     * **connect-mongo** to store session information in the database
     * **dotenv** to store environment variables
     * **method-override** for RESTful routing
+    * **Bootsrap 5.3** for responsive front end design.
+The library was not imported, rather it was linked in the HTML render .ejs files.

 ## Data Model